Yipara logoYipara

 +

 It depends on severity and whether the trigger is addressed.
 Mild cases (blackheads only): usually resolve in 2-4 weeks once plastic bowls are swapped and the chin is kept clean.
-Moderate cases (red bumps, pimples): typically 3-6 weeks with daily topical care (chlorhexidine wipes, warm compresses).
-Severe or infected cases: 4-8 weeks with vet-prescribed antibiotics, sometimes longer if complications arise.
-Chronic / recurring acne: can last years with flare-and-remission patterns — often needs ongoing management (regular chin cleaning, hypoallergenic bowls, occasional medicated shampoos, sometimes long-term low-dose antibiotics or dietary changes).
+Moderate cases (red bumps, pimples): typically 3-6 weeks with daily topical care (vet-recommended antiseptic wipes, warm compresses).
+Severe or infected cases: 4-8 weeks with vet-prescribed medication, sometimes longer if complications arise.
+Chronic / recurring acne: can last years with flare-and-remission patterns — often needs ongoing management (regular chin cleaning, hypoallergenic bowls, occasional medicated shampoos, sometimes long-term low-dose vet-prescribed medication or dietary changes).

 Does hydrogen peroxide help cat acne?